Message About the Church Closure from Reverend Jan Mourning:

 Hello, everyone.
 This is a message I was hoping not to have to send.
-After listening to the new St. Louis County Executive Health Orders, we have made the prayerful decision to return to recorded services only starting after this Sunday, beginning on November 22.
-I encourage you to listen to Friday’s announcement at County Executive Sam Page’s Facebook Page for the rest of the executive order.
+After listening to the November 2020 St. Louis County Executive Health Orders, we have made the prayerful decision to return to recorded services only starting after this Sunday, beginning on November 22.

 Covid-19 transmission is raging in St. Louis County and overwhelming our health system.
 Numbers are rising exponentially.
 There was an average of 600 new cases a day last week and over 900 new last Thursday.
 The positivity rate is 18%.